The following procedures may be varied from time to time. This is current as of 18 September 2020.

 General precautions to ensure the safety of yourself, other club members and the general public

-Here is the link to the latest Government guidelines on social distancing.
+Here are the links to the latest Government guidelines on social distancing and staying safe.
 Please take the time to ensure you are absolutely familiar with them before visiting the Club site.

 If you are unwell with the symptoms of Covid-19 do not attend the Club.

 If you have had contact with a family or household member who is unwell with the symptoms of Covid-19 do not attend the Club for a minimum of 14 days.

 Please adhere to any specific guidance in your local area and do not travel to the club if this would be against the guidance.

 - Wash or sanitise your hands after touching common surfaces – and always after coughing, sneezing and before and after arriving and leaving the Club.
 Hand sanitiser is available at various points around the club.